-Nearly 700 People Die From Gun Violence Each Week In The U.S. A Memorial Honors Them.
+Nearly 700 People In The U.S. Die From Gun Violence Each Week; A Memorial Honors Them

-Nearly 700 People Die From Gun Violence Each Week In The U.S. A Memorial Honors Them.
+Nearly 700 People In The U.S. Die From Gun Violence Each Week; A Memorial Honors Them

 One of the first things visitors see as they walk through the ornate ground floor of Chicago's landmark Cultural Center is a cluster of four glass houses.
 Each has 700 glass brick openings — a stark, physical reminder of the average number of people killed by guns each week in the country.
 Designers of the Gun Violence Memorial Project say just as the AIDS Memorial Quilt raised awareness about a deadly disease, they want their focus on victims of gunfire to bring widespread attention to what they consider another epidemic.